 We hope to have you on board.
 Do not hesitate to ask any relevant question.

-We already compiled data on more than 160 study systems worldwide, comprising > 2000 fields from 38 different crop species.
-You can see there are some geographical gaps, share your data!
+We have already compiled data from > 190 study systems worldwide, comprising > 3000 fields from 49 different crop species.
+You can see there are some geographical gaps, share your data to change this!

 Do you accept data collected within cereal fields or greenhouses?
 Yes, while cereals do not depend on pollinators, this data may be interesting for questions about diversity in agricultural landscapes.
 On the other hand, greenhouse data may not be relevant for diversity questions, but can help relating visitation rates to yield.

 I have data for several plots within each field, do you also want this resolution?
-Most datasets contain agreggated measures per field.
-Given the different experimental dessigns used by diferent researchers, aggregated data is the easiest to armonize across datasets and the preferred format.
+Most datasets contain aggregated measures per field.
+Given the different experimental designs used by different researchers, aggregated data is the easiest way to harmonize across datasets and the preferred format.

 Do you want pan trap data?
 We updated the template to capture the sampling method.
 While pollinator abundance or visitation rates are more direct methods.
-Pan trap data or unestrcutured sweep netting data are also interesting.
+Pan-trap data or unstructured sweep-netting data are also interesting.

 I have a different yield measure than the prefferred one, what can I do?
-We understand that each study was dessigned different and different crop yields are measured in different units.
-While seed set (%) and weigth per hectare are (tones/ha) are quite common, if you have other measures, we added a column to specify your measure and allow up to two units to be reported by treatment (open pollination, pollinator exclusion, and pollen suplement).
+We understand that each study was designed differently and that crop yields are measured in different units.
+While seed set (%) and weight per unit of surface (tonnes/ha) are quite common, if you have other measures, we have added a column to specify your measure and allow up to two units to be reported by treatment (open pollination, pollinator exclusion, and pollen supplementation).

-1- A dynamic and open global database on crop pollination.
-In preparation.
+1- CropPol: a dynamic, open and global database on crop pollination.
+Allen-Perkins et al. In preparation.
 Expected publication date: 2021.

 2- Modelling pollination services: A model performance comparision.
 In preparation.